 Updated: July 28th, 2020

 Our team recently rescued a greater one-horned rhino from the floodwater.
 Separated from her mother, the young calf was found struggling to swim against the rushing floods.
 Our team moved the calf to higher ground and transported her to the Centre for Wildlife Rehabilitation and Conservation (CWRC) for treatment.
-Only one year old, the little calf will develop her strength through a specialized rehabilitation process before returning to the wild.
+Only one year old, the little calf will develop her strength through a specialised rehabilitation process before returning to the wild.
 Until then, she is recovering well and will soon join the other rescued orphaned calves at CWRC.

 Stay tuned for updates from the field as our team responds to more animals in need.